gbv/k10plus-subjects/README.md

 Dumps of subject indexing in K10plus catalog are published yearly to quarterly at <https://doi.org/10.5281/zenodo.6817455>.
 Each dump is around 15 Gigabytes and split into multiple files.
 Copies of the full dump may be found at <https://analytics.gbv.de/dumps/kxp/>.

+Script `zenodo-get` in this repository can be used for automatic download from Zenodo.

 Data is provided in [PICA Normalized](https://format.gbv.de/pica/normalized) format with one record per line.
 Further extraction and analysis of PICA Normalized requires [pica-rs](https://github.com/deutsche-nationalbibliothek/pica-rs) and Bash to be installed.

 ## Scope